A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider

 In other words, the branching fraction of beauty hadrons decaying into $J/\psi$ is higher than their decay to $D^{0}$.
 However, as expected, the ratio of prompt $J/\psi$ to prompt $D^{0}$ is less than one, owing to the larger mass of $J/\psi$.
-In the lower panel, we present the $\langle J/\psi \rangle/\langle D^{0} \rangle$ as a function of normalised charged-particle multiplicity.
+In the lower panel, we present the $\langle J/\psi \rangle/\langle D^{0} \rangle$ as a function of normalized charged-particle multiplicity.
 Here, we observe two different trends for the prompt and nonprompt cases.
-We notice the nonprompt $J/\psi$ to $D^{0}$ ratio remains almost independent of normalised charged-particle multiplicity.
-However, for the prompt case, we notice a slight increase and then a flat trend in the ratio with the increase in the normalised charged-particle multiplicity.
+We notice the nonprompt $J/\psi$ to $D^{0}$ ratio remains almost independent of normalized charged-particle multiplicity.
+However, for the prompt case, we notice a slight increase and then a flat trend in the ratio with the increase in the normalized charged-particle multiplicity.
 Additionally, there is a noticeable ordering in the prompt $J/\psi$ to $D^{0}$ ratio, where the ratio increases with a decrease in collision energy.
 This trend is consistent throughout all the charged-particle multiplicities.